Mosquito Control with Malathion

-As we go forward with the season each year, we expect there will be periodic spikes in the mosquito population that will likely merit fogging.
-We are concerned about how to give residents better advance notice of specifically when fogging will be occurring so they can shut their windows and stop their A/C units to keep the malathion out of their houses.
-Because fogging depends on so many factors like temperature, wind speed, precipitation, and more, it is difficult to give appropriate advance notice.
-What we plan to do is to fog only on Tuesday evenings from 11 PM to 1 AM as needed.
-If the weather doesn't let us fog on Tuesday we will post a change of date on the Town's website, Facebook page, and using the Message Express system.
+As the warmer seasons progress each year, it is expected there will be periodic spikes in the mosquito population that will likely merit fogging with malathion.
+An ongoing concern is how to can the municipality provide residents with sufficient notice of when fogging will occur so they can shut their windows and stop their A/C units to keep the malathion out of their houses.
+Because fogging depends on so many factors like temperature, wind speed, precipitation, and more, it is difficult to provide appropriate advance notice.
+In order to address these concerns, malathion fogging will only occur on Tuesday evenings from 11 PM to 1 AM as needed.
+If fogging is to occur on a different date, the change of date will be advertised on the Town's website, Facebook page, and using the Message Express system.

 We know that this is a quite controversial and complex issue with many stakeholders and variables to be considered.
 Hopefully we can arrive at an arrangement that will satisfy most.